 CHECK IN - All voters must first check-in upon arrival at Town Meeting.
 Check-in usually begins one hour prior to meeting start.
 It is recommended to leave plenty of time for check-in so that the meeting can begin on time.
 You will be given a voter card when you check in.
-The card entitles you to vote and can not be given to another person to vote on your behalf if you leave the meeting prior to its conclusion.
+The card entitles you to vote and can not be given to another person to vote on your behalf.